lana-20/emulator-simulator-real_device/README.md

 ## Emulators and Simulators

+Simulation and emulation are frequently confused, but they are distinct concepts.
+Both involve creating a virtual replica of a real-world system, but there are significant distinctions between the two when it comes to mobile app testing.

 In mobile testing, an __emulator__ is a software that mimics the functionality of a real Android device and allows you to test your app on it.
-An emulator mimics the hardware and OS of the device.
+An emulator mimics all of the hardware and software/OS features of the device for the production environment.

-A __simulator__, on the other hand, is a virtual device for testing iOS apps on a Mac host, such as simulating the behavior of an iPhone or iPad.
+A __simulator__, on the other hand, is a virtual device for testing iOS apps on a Mac host, such as mimicing the behavior of an iPhone or iPad.
+Simulators mimic the basic behaviors, variables, and configurations of a real device that exist in an app’s production environment.
+Simulation involves replicating elements of the physical world within a virtual setting, allowing for an approximation of their functionality.
+It captures essential features, but may not fully adhere to the laws of the actual environment.

-Emulators provide an operating environment that closely resembles the functionality and capabilities of a mobile device model, like:
+__Emulators__ provide an operating environment that closely resembles the functionality and capabilities of a mobile device model, like:
 - Emulated incoming phone calls and text messages.
 - Various network speeds.
 - Location services
 - Device orientation and rotation.
 - Hardware sensors.

-Simulators can be useful for early testing of iOS apps by creating a simulated environment that mimics the functionality of a specific mobile device model.
+__Simulators__ can be useful for early testing of iOS apps by creating a simulated environment that mimics the functionality of a specific mobile device model.
 However, it's important to note that simulators have limitations and should not be relied upon for testing of hardware components, gestures, or real-world user scenarios.
 They are best for lightweight functional testing.

 __Emulators vs. Simulators__